-Modern parenthood is often about striking a balance between caring for your children and earning a crust, with many families needing some childcare to balance the juggle.
+Modern parenthood is about striking a balance between caring for your children and earning a crust.
+Many families need childcare options to balance the juggle.
 If you don’t know your nannies from your au pairs, read our guide to childcare to help you decide what’s right for you and your family

 Going back to work

 It is well worth doing the maths first though, to make sure that once you/your partner has covered fees and other work-related expenses, that the difference in your income, is what you imagine it will be.
-Some families realise that they actually are not financially better off by one of them returning back to work!
+Some families realise, once they have looked at all their childcare options, that they are not financially better off (in the short-term) by one of them returning to work!

-However, you may also choose to return back to work to stay on the career ladder and for other longer term goals and prospects, so it is a decision that only you can make together as a couple.
+However, you may also choose to return back to work to stay on the career ladder and for other longer term goals and prospects.
+So it is a decision that only you can make.

-- One of you works days, the other evening or nights.
+- Try a Night Shift.
+One of you works days, the other evening or nights.
 This works well for giving you both time with your child, but you may not see each other much.

-- Both or one of you work part-time.
-This can be easier to arrange if one of you is self-employed, as you have more control over choosing your hours, but one of you only working part-time may mean that your income is not as much as you need.
+- What about if you both worked part-time?
+This can be easier to arrange if one of you is self-employed, as you have more control over choosing your hours.
+You will need to do more than some back of an envelope calculations on this one as you only working part-time may mean that your income is too restricted.

-Think Mary Poppins – usually they’re full-time, will come to your home, and able to devote themselves to your children.
+Think Mary Poppins – usually they’re full-time, will come to your home, and devote themselves to your children.
+Although a Nanny share in an increasingly popular option.

 - You’ll need enough money to afford their salary and an employment contract.
 You will also be responsible for deducting tax and National Insurance.